-In the first three weeks of RADT 107 Clinical Practice I, an orientation session prepares the students to use ionizing radiation safely.
+In the first three weeks of pre-clinical in RADT 107 Clinical Practice I, orientation sessions prepare the students to use ionizing radiation safely.
 The application of radiation safety is assessed through a practical evaluation and reinforced in clinical application.